jul3x/BigDataClustering/README.md

    ### Running application
    * First option:
       * Run `build_app.sh` script to make *.jar file in target/scala-2.12 dir (bigdataclustering_2.12-0.1.jar)
       * Run `start_app.sh` script to run application on YARN with standard `proteins_dataset.csv`.
 Due to a very long runtime - dataset can be changed to prepared sample dataset `proteins_dataset_sample.csv` by changing filepath in `BigDataClustering.scala` file.
-Results are shown in results.txt file.
+Results are shown in stdout (possibly on workers logs).
    * Second option
       * Run `start_app_shell.sh` to run application using spark-shell command and type `BigDataClustering.main(Array("IP of Master Node"))`.
    ### End of work